plinkysynth/plinky-site/src/routes/docs/posts/bib-manual.md

 If you're looking for the build guide, go <a href="docs/build-guide_bib">here</a>.

+> **July 2026 note:** We're not actively working on the buddies at this time, but we have open sourced all the hardware and firmware.
+Head over to [GitHub](https://github.com/plinkysynth/buddies_public) to check them out.

 The latest firmware is available to download at the bottom of this page.

 ## Video demo and Jam by izaak from toadstool.tech